swapnilmishra/swapnilmishra.github.io/_posts/2016-10-18-building-and-walking-a-binary-search-tree.md

 Inorder traversal gives us a sorted array because of the property of tree that `left < parent < right`. e.g consider a tree just having 3 elements i.e the tree is 4(parent) 3(left) 5(right) now an inorder traversal will give is 3(left) 4 (parent) 5(right) which is the sorted order.
 So now we know why binary search tree are good for sorting.

-To acheive the traversal of Binary search tree we will again take help of recursion by walking through the tree starting from parent.
+To achieve the traversal of Binary search tree we will again take help of recursion by walking through the tree starting from parent.
 To walk left we define a `walkLeft` function, to walk right we define a `walkRight` function.

 {% highlight js %}
 function walkLeft(subtree,walk) {